-Shifting the debt burden to future governments and spending above taxing level can both be seen as a manifestation of the common pool problem, which arises when the beneficiaries of public spending (or tax advantages) ignore the externality that they impose on all other taxpayers.
-"Money grab" by pressure groups is an intra-temporal externality while pushing out taxes on future generations is an inter-temporal externality.
+Both reasons can be seen as a manifestation of the common problem, which arises when the beneficiaries of public spending (or tax advantages) ignore the externality that they impose on all other taxpayers.
+The "money grab" by pressure groups is an intra-temporal externality while pushing out taxes on future generations is an inter-temporal externality.

 The common pool problem is inherent to democratic systems unless the voters are perfectly homogeneous and care about their descendants exactly as they care about themselves.
-It should not come as a surprise therefore that the deficit bias, the tendency of governments to run far too frequently deficits is such an ubiquitous phenomenon, as evidenced in Table 1.
-In fact, the surprise is that some countries could be free of the bias; finding out how they do so is a main objective of the present paper.
+It is not surprising therefore that the deficit bias, the tendency of governments to run far too frequently deficits, as evidenced in Table 1, is such an ubiquitous phenomenon.
+In fact, the surprise is that some countries could be free of the bias.

 A weakness of Table 1 is that it does not take into account the relative sizes of deficits and surpluses, nor does that is take into account the growth rate.
 For example, Japan only had deficits over 68% of the years, but its 2011 debt, at 204% of GDP according to the OECD, is vastly larger than that of the Netherlands, where it stands at 78% of GDP while deficits have occurred in 88% of the same years.
 A theoretically better gauge is the evolution of the debt as ratio to GDP.
 A country can be said to have been fiscally disciplined if this ratio has been stationary over a sustained period.
-Unfortunately, the powers of stationarity tests are famously weak.
+Unfortunately, stationarity tests have famously weak power.
 This is why Table 2 presents the results of two opposite tests: the standard ADF test (Augmented Dickey Fuller), which asks whether a series is non-stationary and the KPSS test (Kwiatkowski, Phillips, Schmidt and Shin), which asks the opposite question, namely whether a series is stationary.
-Being weak, both tests tend to not reject the hypothesis being tested.
-This is indeed what is often found when looking at countries for which comparable data on the debt-to-GDP ratios exist going back to 1960.
+Being weak, both tests tend to not reject the hypothesis being tested and this is indeed what is found when looking at those countries for which comparable data on the debt-to-GDP ratios exist going back to 1960.
 The sample stops in 2006, in order to avoid the exceptional increases associated with the financial crisis.

 Table 2 indicates whether any of these two hypotheses is rejected by the corresponding test.
 Because of low test power, non-rejection of the null hypothesis is probably often misleading.
 More interesting, therefore, is when the test is rejected but even so the combination of both tests can yield ambiguous results.
 Of the 19 countries included in the sample, non-stationarity is only rejected twice by the ADF test, for Belgium and the U.K. but, in both instances, stationarity is also rejected by the KPSS test.
 The opposite case, when neither stationarity nor non-stationarity is rejected occurs twice, in the cases of Ireland and the Netherlands.
-For the remaining 15 countries, non-stationarity is not rejected while stationarity is rejected, suggesting that fiscal indiscipline is indeed the rule, with no clear exception.
+For the remaining 15 countries, non-stationarity is not rejected while stationarity is rejected. suggesting that fiscal indiscipline is indeed the rule, with no clear exception.
 Interestingly, the debt crisis has (so far) only affected two of these 15 countries as well as Ireland, which is classified as ambiguous.